pavgos22/library-api/README.md

    - `borrow_date` (Timestamp): The date the book was borrowed.
    - `return_date` (Timestamp, nullable): The date the book was returned.

+## Testing

+The application is thoroughly tested using `JUnit` with a focus on unit and integration tests, leveraging an H2 in-memory database in the test profile to ensure robust functionality across REST controllers, services, and repository layers, verifying the correct behavior of all key features.

+### Test Coverage

+- **Test Coverage**: The project currently achieves a test coverage of **83%**, indicating that a significant portion of the codebase is covered by automated tests.
+This high level of coverage ensures that the application is well-tested and resilient to changes.

+### Test Suites

+1. **Controller Tests**:
+   - Tests the REST API endpoints to ensure they handle HTTP requests and responses correctly.
+   - Includes tests for all major operations such as creating, retrieving, updating, and deleting entities (e.g., books, users, loans).
+   - Uses `MockMvc` for simulating HTTP requests and verifying the behavior of the API controllers.

+2. **Service Tests**:
+   - Focuses on the business logic contained within the service layer.
+   - Tests various service methods to ensure they perform the expected operations, such as creating entities, managing loans, and updating statuses.

+3. **Entity Tests**:
+   - Ensures the basic operations can be executed on database properly using EntityManager.
+   - Verifies the correctness of relationships between entities in the database.

 ## Technologies Used

 - **Spring Boot 3.1.11**: A powerful framework for building Java applications with embedded servers and simplified dependency management.